MicrosoftDocs/quantum-docs/articles/install-command-line-qdk.md

 # Set up a Q# standalone environment

 Learn how to configure a standalone Q# development environment using Jupyter Notebooks, Visual Studio Code (VS Code), Visual Studio, or any editor/IDE.
-Q# programs can run on their own, without the need for a driver program in a host language like C#, F#, or Python.
+Q# programs can run on their own, or can utilize a driver program in a host language like C# or F#.

 ## Q# and Jupyter Notebooks